pvasek/kudu-wiki/File-structure-on-azure.md

 See [[Accessing files via FTP]] for info on getting at all the files that relate to your site.

-In there, you will see the following structure:
+In there, you will see the following structure (or at least a subset of it):

     /